 01. Multi-phased completion

 In the early planning stages during the community engagement process, Pepper and the design team developed options that would allow the district to avoid disrupting the educational needs of the students during the construction process.
 This was balanced with the cost constraints and design development timeframe needed.
-We were able to finalize a plan that allows 40 percent of the new addition to be used halfway through the project.
-This allows for the necessary swing space to maintain all educational programs throughout the 26 month project.
+We were able to finalize a plan that allowed 40% of the new addition to be used halfway through the project, providing the necessary swing space to maintain all educational programs throughout the 26-month project.

 02. MULTI-PHASE BID PERIODS